-Cranmore and St Teresa's will help pupils by:
+EST schools will help pupils by:

 - Helping them to identify who trusted adults are. - Looking at the different ways to access support from the school, police, the National Crime Agency's Click CEOP reporting service for children and 3rd party organisations, such as Childline and the Internet Watch Foundation.
-This links to wider school policies and processes around reporting of safeguarding and child protection incidents and concerns to school staff (see Keeping Children Safe in Education 2023). - Helping them to understand that various platforms and apps will have ways in which inappropriate contact or content can be reported.
+This links to wider school policies and processes around reporting of safeguarding and child protection incidents and concerns to school staff (see Keeping Children Safe in Education 2024). - Helping them to understand that various platforms and apps will have ways in which inappropriate contact or content can be reported.